bipinpaulbedi/paulBlogSource/src/pages/2019-01-28-microservices-design-pattern/index.md

 * Monitor APIs.
 * Map your monitoring to your organisational structure.

-By Practising the above laws an architect can create a robust solution using microservices.
+By practising the above laws an architect can create a robust solution using microservices.